Advertisement

 Hoi An without the cruise ships and Chinese tour groups

 I am in as I write this article and it is a place I know well as I made this once a base where I stayed for 10 weeks.
-This UNESCO heritage town used to be packed with tourists, especially tour groups or passengers that would come over from nearby .
+This UNESCO heritage town used to be packed with tourists, especially tour groups or cruise ship passengers that would come over from nearby .
 Now Hoi An is still very quiet with the odd tourist here and there, and you get to experience the charm of its Japanese houses.
 Hoi An is one of those places that still feels old Vietnamese, to experience this with the crowds is amazing.

 I managed to get a great deal on my Airbnb here and I had such a warm welcome only to find out I was the first visitor for them since the end of the Covid-19 pandemic.
 Vietnam opened up in March 2022, we are almost 11 months later and I am the first visitor.
 This is not a shabby Airbnb, this is the nicest Airbnb experience I have ever had.
 Here is a link to the listing if interested https://www.airbnb.com/rooms/12817464